B4B-Climate-prediction/climate-prediction/README.md

 "A framework to predict the inside climate of buildings"

 ## Dependencies
-1. `Anaconda`, to easily create a Python environment
+- `Anaconda`, to easily create a Python environment
-2. `Pip`, to manage Python packages

-Make sure both dependencies work in PowerShell/Terminal before continuing.
+Make sure all dependencies work in PowerShell/Terminal before continuing.

 ## Setup
 1. Create conda environment with: `conda create -n [name] python=3.8`